Bald–hairy

-Bald–hairy (лысый — волосатый) is a common joke in Russian political discourse, referring to the empirical rule of the state leaders' succession defined as a change of a bald or balding leader to a hairy one and vice versa.
-This consistent pattern can be traced back to as early as 1825, when Nicholas I succeeded his late brother Alexander as the Russian Emperor.
+Bald–hairy (лысый — волосатый) is a common joke in Russian political discourse, referring to the observation that the state leaders' succession is often from a bald or balding leader to a hairy one and vice versa.
+This consistent pattern can be traced back to as early as 1825, when Nicholas I succeeded his late brother Alexander as the emperor of Russia.
 Nicholas I's son Alexander II formed the first "bald–hairy" pair of the sequence with his father.

-In Soviet times (for rulers after Lenin), the rule applies to the General (First) Secretaries of the Central Committee.
-In relation to the Chairmen of the All-Russian Central Executive Committee the rule is not followed.
-Additionally, the Chairmen of the Presidium of the Supreme Soviet of the USSR do not follow the rule, having more 'hairy' leaders than 'bald'.
+In Soviet times (for rulers after Lenin), the rule applies to most of the general (first) secretaries of the Communist Party.
+In relation to the chairmen of the All-Russian Central Executive Committee, the rule is not followed.
+Additionally, the chairmen of the Presidium of the Supreme Soviet of the Soviet Union do not follow the rule, having more "hairy" leaders than "bald".

 The current "bald–hairy" pair of Russian rulers are the balding Vladimir Putin and Dmitry Medvedev, who has a full head of hair.
 Putin was the president from 2000 until 2008; Medvedev held the post until 2012, whereupon Putin became president again.

 Pattern

-The bald–hairy joke is that there is, apparently, a strict rule applying to Russia's politics for the latest two centuries.
+The bald–hairy joke is that there is a seemingly strict rule applying to Russia's politics for the last two centuries.
 A bald (or obviously balding) state leader is succeeded by a non-bald ("hairy") one, and vice versa.
-While this pattern is most likely a coincidence, it has held true since 1825, starting from Nicholas I (with the possible exception of Georgy Malenkov, who was Premier of the Soviet Union from 1953 to 1955, but not First Secretary and at no point an uncontested leader).
-However, some newsreel film of Joseph Stalin at the Potsdam Conference showed that he was in the early stages of balding, lending controversy to the rule.
+The pattern has held true since 1825, starting from Nicholas I (with the possible exception of Georgy Malenkov, who was Premier of the Soviet Union from 1953 to 1955, but not First Secretary and at no point an uncontested leader).

 Some time after the death of hairy Stalin, the actual leader of the USSR was the head of government, Georgy Malenkov, who was also hairy and did not fit into the pattern.
-However, in the first months after the death of Stalin and before arrest, the greatest power was held by Minister of Internal Affairs Lavrenty Beria, who was bald.
+However, in the first months after the death of Stalin and before arrest, the greatest power was held by Minister of Internal Affairs Lavrentiy Beria, who was bald.

-Additionally, on the 5th of November 1996 Viktor Chernomyrdin was temporarily appointed as the official head of state while Yeltsin was undergoing a difficult surgery.
-He may be counted as being preceded and followed by Yeltsin, and was bald.
-A similar situation was that of Gennady Yanaev: during the August coup, he actually headed the USSR for 3 days as the Acting President.
-He was hairy, and his predecessor and successor Gorbachev was bald.

-Thus, the only exception to the rule was Alexander Rutskoy.
-During the constitutional crisis in 1993, as a "hairy", he countered, "hairy" Yeltsin.